 d.
 F of Visibility.
 To the WIC, C. to anything means everyone can see us, in all our imperfections & ‘badness’.

-• We’re hungry for recognition & nourishment, but are forbidden.
+We’re hungry for recognition & nourishment, but are forbidden.
 Our injunction against Receiving is bone deep, especially for the Hero & Lost Child.
-TOXIC Rules include:

 “Do everything yourself / I’m not important or valuable / I have no rights / No one actually sees me….”.

-To ACoAs, Receiving IS: > breaking family rules, > weak & needy, > selfish & greedy, when others are suffering, > getting something I don’t deserve, > arrogant, presumptuous
+To ACoAs, Receiving IS: > breaking family rules, > being weak & needy, > selfish & greedy, especially when others are suffering, > getting something I don’t deserve, > arrogant, presumptuous….

-But this passivity is not appropriate for adults.
-It is our responsibility to know what we need & then ask for whatever we can’t supply for ourselves.
+This passivity is not appropriate for adults.
+It is our responsibility to know what we need & then ask for whatever we can’t supply for ourself.

-• Getting something without asking, because someone generously offered, because they want to!
+🔸 Receiving something without asking, from someone generously offering time, attention, gifts….. because they want to!
 Naturally, with our background of abuse & deprivation, the WIC doesn’t believe anyone would give us something ‘just because’.
-Since we’re unworthy, everyone must have an ulterior motive & it’s up to us to figure out what they want.
+Since we feel unworthy, everyone must have an ulterior motive, & it’s up to us to figure out what they want.

 f.
 F of Success – To the WIC, C. to achieving our deepest goals means the sure loss of a connection to our family.
 (See Point c. in #3a).
 This refers to fulfilling our heart’s desire – what we were born to do.
-But even if we do follow the Right Path we’re more likely to keep from being as successful as we’re capable of – so we “Don’t get too big for your britches”!
-True success would mean disobeying a basic Toxic Rule “You always have to struggle, but never get there” !
+But even if we’ve managed to follow the Right Path, we’re more likely to keep from being as successful as we’re capable of – so we “Don’t get too big for your britches”!
+Full success would mean disobeying a basic Toxic Rule that “You always have to struggle, but never get there” !

 h.
 F of Higher Power (God, Spirit, the “Universe”….).
-To the WIC C to any form of ‘power grater than ourselves’ is guaranteed obliteration (death of Self).
-ACoAs are ‘afraid of authority figures” #1.
-This comes from what John Bradshaw reminded us of – that children transfer their experiences with parents (the original ‘gods’) to their concept of a Higher Power.
+To the WIC C. to any form of ‘power grater than ourselves’ is guaranteed obliteration (death of Self).
+ACoAs are ‘afraid of authority figures” (Laundry List).
+John Bradshaw pointed out that children transfer their experiences with parents (the original ‘gods’) to their concept of the true Higher Power.
 If they were dangerous – then obviously so must God be.
+Not!